Special Purpose Property Tips to Appraise, Buy & Sell

 So, where can you start your own search for special purpose property for sale?
 See The Robert Weiler Company’s real estate listings for specialty properties for sale.
-Special use real estate, as well as other commercial real estate and land for sale, can all be found on our property search page.
+Special use real estate and other commercial real estate and land for sale can be found on our property search page.
 Conduct your search by using our intuitive online database.
-However, before you head over there, let’s talk about special purpose property appraisal.
+However, before you head over, let’s discuss special purpose property appraisal.

 Special Purpose Property Appraisal 101: Putting Your Unique Properties for Sale to the Test

 Before a special purpose property can be bought and sold, its value must be assessed.
 Similar to investigative journalists, special purpose property appraisers are there to ask tough questions and to think critically.
 They rely on neighborhood facts, knowledge of local history, regional and state statistics, and a healthy dose of analytical skills combined with common sense.

 Many commercial appraisers are state-licensed or certified with other third-party organizations.
 And, all appraisers of specialty property appraisals must adhere to strict rules of conduct, as outlined by the Uniform Standards of Professional Appraisal Practice (USPAP).
 According to the USPAP competency rules, the special purpose property appraiser must have sufficient knowledge regarding the project in question and be competent to complete the special purpose property appraisal.
 Otherwise, they must state any inexperience before beginning the evaluative process on unique properties for sale.

 Once all ethical hurdles are cleared, there are three main approaches used when specialty property appraisers evaluate a special purpose property’s worth: the cost approach, sales comparison/market approach, and income capitalization approach.
 So, special purpose properties are best appraised with which approach, you may ask?
 Well, let’s examine each of these common appraisal calculations and discover how they might be applied to special purpose real estate.